 Dr. Rabin hypothesized that gentle waves of vibration – based on breathing patterns from studies of biofeedback, meditation, soothing touch, and calming music could increase parasympathetic nervous system activity and HRV in times of stress.
 Decades of scientific literature strongly suggested that this would reduce the “fight-or-flight” sympathetic response when it isn’t needed, allowing the body to rapidly restore its natural homeostasis or balance.

 The result of a more balanced nervous system?
 We can focus on the task at hand, remain calm under pressure, and rest and recover more quickly.
 This can be measured as improved heart rate variability (HRV), the most reliable biomarker of our resilience (our ability to bounce back from stress).
+The study has been published in Biological Psychiatry: A Journal in Psychiatric Neuroscience and Therapeutics.

 38 healthy subjects participated in the study conducted in the Program in Cognitive and Affective Neuroscience (PICAN) Laboratory at the University of Pittsburgh.